lucasjct/k6-udemy/readme.md

 `- run: ls & mkdir report & mv index.html report`

-The last one, use artifact to generate the report.
-And action to deploy the report page.
+The last one, use artifact actions to generate the report.
+And deploy action to report webpage.

 ```
  - name: upload artifact